Hen Party Planning Checklist for Weymouth | 2026 Guide

 Confirm check-out procedures for accommodation

-Understand key return, rubbish disposal, and cleaning requirements.
+Read key return, rubbish and cleaning rules from your rental agent.

 Assemble a first-aid kit